Ashvini97/Arqiva_BE/README.md

-### This README file gives the steps followed to complete the task.
+This README file gives the steps followed to complete the task.
 Apart from this, an additional documention is added to the repo to give more information on the poject.

+API URL: https://s1atg1u0af.execute-api.eu-west-2.amazonaws.com (This is the created URL with the string)

-Setup & Installation
+### Setup & Installation

 ### 1. Prerequisites